A Message from the President of Hellenic American University on Fall 2020 Reopening

 Dear Members of the Hellenic American University Community,

-I am writing to inform you of the University’s plans for operating this Fall semester and outline how we hope to deliver classes and our academic and student support services.
-I also want to share with you information of several new services and resources that will help support and enhance your studies at Hellenic American University and aid in your personal and professional development.
+I am writing to update you on the University’s operations during this Fall semester and guide you through how we deliver classes and offer our academic and student support services.
+I also want to share updated information on our new services and resources that will help support and enhance your studies at Hellenic American University and aid in your personal and professional development.

 Delivery of classes